alexlee22/indoor-tracking-blog/_posts/2016-08-18-a-list-of-things-todo.markdown

 7. Read Sq&at, talk to Dan.

-### (9) Slicing Data and representing them in a visualisation
+### (9) Slicing Data

 1. Using dimensions of time

 2. Dimensions of people - individual and group

+### (10) Represent sliced data in a visualization

-3. Talk about how others have represented this in different ways - colour, opacity, vectors, lines etc.
+1. Talk about how others have represented this in different ways - colour, opacity, vectors, lines etc.

+2. Different colours used for different purposes - scale etc.